reactjs/rfcs/text/2019-focus-management.md

 ### Refs everywhere

-While this challenge is not completely eliminated since refs may still be necessary to focus specific elements, there should be fewer refs than before since many things can be accomplished with the `FocusManager` and `FocusScope` APIs instead.
+While this challenge is not completely eliminated since refs may still be necessary to focus specific elements, there should be fewer refs and manual DOM querying than before since many things can be accomplished with the `FocusManager` and `FocusScope` APIs instead.

 ### Global focus state